 Only relevant questions, as determined by the Hearing Officer, may be asked of a party or witness.
 Questions and evidence about the complainant’s sexual predisposition or prior sexual behavior are not relevant and will not be permitted, except where:

-If a party or witness does not submit to cross-examination at the live hearing, either due to absence from the hearing or due to the party’s or witness’s refusal to answer cross-examination or other questions, the Hearing Officer will not rely on any statement of that party or witness in reaching a determination regarding responsibility; however, the Hearing Officer will not draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross-examination or other questions.
+The Hearing Officer will not draw an inference about the determination regarding responsibility based solely on a party’s or witness’s absence from the live hearing or refusal to answer cross-examination or other questions.

 Within ten (10) College business days after the conclusion of the hearing, the Hearing Officer will make a decision regarding responsibility.
 The Hearing Officer will apply a preponderance of the evidence standard when determining responsibility.
-Within seven (7) College business days of reaching his/her decision, the Hearing Officer will issue a written determination to both parties simultaneously.
+Within seven (7) College business days of reaching their decision, the Hearing Officer will issue a written determination to both parties simultaneously.
 The written determination will include:

 Both parties will have the right to appeal any determination regarding responsibility, and any dismissal of a formal complaint or allegations therein.
 An appeal must be based on one or more of the following grounds: